RADICALLY OPEN DBT (RO DBT)

 The UK's only full-package RO DBT programme in independent practice

-I currently run a 30-week RO DBT Skills Class, co-facilitated with my colleagues Helen Brice and Ian Wootton.
-Skills classes are hosted online via Zoom between 7pm and 9pm on Thursday evenings.
+I currently run a 30-week RO DBT Skills Class, co-facilitated with my colleagues Helen Brice and Ian Wootton through our partnership RO DBT Clinics UK (www.rodbtclinicsuk.co.uk).
+Skills classes are hosted online via Zoom between 7pm and 9pm on Wednesday evenings.

 Clients can join the skills class at any point during the cycle and continue for 30 weeks from the time of joining.
 Clients engaged in the full RO DBT programme also attend additional weekly individual therapy sessions.